|

 Oberlin College in 1898 and began teaching classical literature at Steele

-High School in Dayton, Ohio.
+High School in Dayton, OH.
 She took a leave of absence from her teaching

 post when Orville was badly injured in an airplane accident in 1908 and